irajmoradi/Operations-Research-5C-Dining-Hall-Model/README.md

 1. Run the python file in this repo and input your information/preferences regarding dining hall schedule.
 2. Open AMPLIDE and open the mod file in the repo as well as the .dat file produced in step one.
-3. Run the following commands (You may have to use a open source solver)
+3. Run the following commands (You may have to use a open source solver instead of Gurobi)
 ```
 #Run Program:
 reset;
 option solver gurobi;
 model DiningHallSchedule.mod;
-data FileNameHere.dat;
+data [YourFileNameHere].dat;
 solve;

 #To find your optimal schedule: